nagasubhashm/5143-Operating-Systems/Assignments/A02/README.md

 | `!x`                | this loads command `x` from your history so you can run it again |
 | `chmod xxx`         | change modify permission |

 >Note: Every command should print out help for the command if the user enters `command --help`.
-Look at [docstrings](https://realpython.com/documenting-python-code/).
+Look at [docstrings](https://realpython.com/documenting-python-code/) as one possible solution.
 ## Deliverables

 ***Part 1 - Group Selection***